vibbits/fork-repository/README.md

 # Forking
-This repository is made for learning how to fork a repository and is part of the VIB - BITS introduction to Git & GitHub course.
+This repository is made for learning how to fork a repository and is part of the VIB - BITS & ELIXIR Belgium **introduction to Git & GitHub course**.

 What you should do:
 - Fork the repository
+- Create a branch
 - Add your name to the `participants.txt`-file
+- Stage, commit & push
-- Create a pull request & request a merge your edit in this upstream repository
+- Create a pull request & to merge in this upstream repository

-Practice
+Good luck!